the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 not like the people who thought about the law.
 Just then, there was someone in the church who had a sick spirit, and he yelled, "What's your business with us, Jesus from Nazareth?
 Have you come to wipe us out?
-I know who you are, God's good person!"
+I know who you are, God's special person!"
 But Jesus yelled at him, saying "Shut up and come out of him!"
 And making him shake and cry with a loud voice, the sick spirit came out of him.
 They were surprised, and kept asking each other,